-The Basic Principle is "Proliferation resistance intrinsic features and extrinsic measures should be implemented throughout the life cycle of a nuclear energy system (NES) to help ensure that the NES will continue to be an unattractive means to acquire nuclear material for a nuclear weapon or other nuclear explosive device; both intrinsic features and extrinsic measures are essential, and neither can be considered sufficient by itself [18]."
+The Basic Principle is "Proliferation resistance intrinsic features and extrinsic measures should be implemented throughout the life cycle of a NES to help ensure that the NES will continue to be an unattractive means to acquire nuclear material for a nuclear weapon or other nuclear explosive device; both intrinsic features and extrinsic measures are essential, and neither can be considered sufficient by itself [18]."
 Intrinsic features are "those features which result from the technical design of nuclear energy systems, including those that facilitate the implementation of extrinsic measures [19]."
 Intrinsic features relate to physical design features and support implementation of IAEA safeguards.
 Extrinsic measures are related "to State's commitments, obligations, and policies regarding nuclear non-proliferation; bilateral agreements between exporting and importing States; commercial, legal or institutional arrangements that control access to nuclear material and nuclear energy systems; verification activities (including IAEA, regional, bilateral and national); and arrangements to address violations of nuclear non-proliferation undertakings [19]."
 Hence, extrinsic measures include treaties, agreements, the application of IAEA safeguards, security forces and equipment to impede proliferation.

-Figure 5: The INPRO methodology in proliferation resistance, showing relationship between (BP), (UR) and (CR) [20]
+Figure 5: Diagram of framework for INPRO methodology assessment in proliferation resistance.
+[20]